top of page

 Program Dates: Rolling dates

-Eligibility: Open to sophomores, juniors, and seniors only who have taken at least one honors science or honors English class
+Eligibility: Open to sophomores, juniors, and seniors who have taken at least one honors science or honors English class

 Cost: Fully funded, stipend and college credits offered.
 Additionally, the Smithsonian Office of Fellowships and Internships also offers funded opportunities to interns through several scholarship programs